branden-chaisorn/ChatMatch/README.md

 Stride)
 - If layout handling got more complicated I would consider using anko layouts to clean things up, though Kotlin out of the box with synthetic layouts handles this well
-- Parse emails (This would also change the @mention parsing)
+- Parse emails (This would also possibly change the @mention parsing)
+- Add Crashlytics or some sort of analytics around crashes so debugging would be easier

 ## Notes
 - After much exploration with Jsoup, I would hope to find a better replacement for it.
 Testing a